jonasman/JNSocialDownload/README.md

 Facebook APP ID
 ============
-To use the native iOS facebook integration you need to create a facebok app id. the app id can be created here: https://developers.facebook.com , select "new app" and an ID will be created.
+To use the native iOS facebook integration you need to create a facebok app id.
+The app id can be created here: https://developers.facebook.com , select "new app" and an ID will be created.